lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

 Brighter fatter a_00 coefficient
 """"""""""""""""""""""""""""""""""

-This redistribution causes the charge to “spill�into adjacent pixels, effectively broadening the point spread function (PSF).
+This redistribution causes the charge to “spillnto adjacent pixels, effectively broadening the point spread function (PSF).
 The brighter fatter effect is the most dominant source of variance in the PTC curve.
-The brighter-fatter effect in CCDs refers to the phenomenon where brighter pixels appear larger (or “fatter� than dimmer ones.
+The brighter-fatter effect in CCDs refers to the phenomenon where brighter pixels appear larger (or “fatterthan dimmer ones.
 This occurs due to electrostatic interactions within the CCD, when a pixel accumulates a high charge from incoming photons and creates an electric field that slightly repels incoming charge carriers into neighboring pixels.
 The brighter fatter effect can be modeled as the most dominant source of pixel-pixel correlations.
 Following the PTC model from [Astier]_, a00 describes the change of a pixel area due to its own charge content, or the relative strength of the brighter-fatter effect.
 Since same-charge carriers repel each other, this pixel area has to shrink as charge accumulates inside the pixel, which implies a00 < 0.
 In eo_pipe, an absolute value is taken of the a_00 parameter, so the measurements appear positive.